desain/owlbear-codeo/README.md

 TODO

+Some scripts to get you started:

+-   [Inversionify](https://gist.github.com/desain/38977393433dfc6242eab280abe416fa) - turns a shape into an X-ray viewer

 ## Support

 If you need support for this extension you can message me in the [Owlbear Rodeo Discord](https://discord.com/invite/u5RYMkV98s) @Nick or open an issue on [GitHub](https://github.com/desain/owlbear-codeo/issues).